 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where childrenite typically forms.
+Look in granite pegmatites country, the host setting where childrenite typically forms.
 If you start seeing quartz, apatite, muscovite in float, you are in the right ground.
 Field specimens usually show a short prismatic to equant crystals, sometimes radiating or massive habit, so train your eye for that shape before scanning the outcrop.